tarwn/lessthandot-hugo/blogs/content/posts/2010-08-19-variables-ssis-dynamic-parent-to-child.md

   <img src="/wp-content/uploads/blogs/DataMgmt/dynossis_18.gif" alt="" title="" width="628" height="163" />
 </div>

-Now that we’ve setup and configured the relationships from the parent variables to the child variables, we can test this.
+Now that we've setup and configured the relationships from the parent variables to the child variables, we can test this.

 I like script tasks in the IDE as a quick test for variables values.
 It is just one of those old school methods.
 So add a script task to the child package, Pacakge1.dtsx.
 Enter in the ReadOnlyVariables